minneelyyyy/uutils/README.md

 ```

 ### Installing
-It might not be a good idea to replace system utilities with these in their
-current state, because of this there is no `make install` option.
+I do not recommend installing these just yet.
+If you want to, you will have
-Just copy files from `bin/` to your designated install location if you wish.
+to install them all manually.
+Just copy the programs to your chosen install location.